A beginner guide to taking great travel videos with a smartphone

 Selfie stick with stabilizing legs – We are not advocating you start taking video selfies!
 But a selfie stick will allow you to hold your smartphone up high above a crowd for excellent overhead shots, even to the point of looking down as if you are actually flying a drone.
 Some selfie sticks have optional stabilizing legs that you can fold out or add on so your selfie stick becomes a workable tripod too.
 Multifunctional – love it.

 Extra tools – getting more advanced:

 Rode VideoMic Me directional mic – While microphones in smartphones have gotten infinitely better, nothing beats a good external mic with an appropriate wind shield for capturing great audio … and trust me when I say a video with lousy sound quality is a video not worth watching.
 Sure, you can add soundtracks and voice overs in production, but if you are trying to hear someone talk or want to record bird sounds and other ambient noise for setting the mood, your video is essentially ruined if audio is bad.
 These types of mics are not very large or expensive so are worth considering as one more addition to the gear above even if you don’t opt for the items I talk about below.

 Handheld gimbal – A gimbal is essentially nothing more than a motorized balancing system.
 It keeps any camera, including a smartphone, steady and level even as you move around.
 It is key for preventing videos that bounce up and down or side to side when you are moving around.
 I currently use a gimbal from Smove.

 Camera lenses – You can and do want to purchase additional lenses for your smartphone.
 When I relied on my iOgrapher rig, I used a Polaroid 2x telephoto lens when I wanted to get closer to my subject.
 But there are many options.
-I would recomment you look at brands such as Moment or Olloclip.
+I would recommend you look at brands such as Moment or Olloclip with my personal preference being lenses from Moment for their incredible optical quality.